A warm welcome at the heart of the city

 The Cathedral and precincts: Parts of Wakefield Cathedral date back to the 12th Century and were not designed with modern access needs in mind.
 The Cathedral is seeking to improve access and many parts of the cathedral are now fully accessible to all.
 Most flights of steps have at least one handrail but some of the older floors are uneven and care is required.
 A wheelchair is available for loan and can be reserved in advance by contacting the Cathedral Centre office.

-We recommend those with less mobility to access the Cathedral via the Treacy Hall.
+We recommend those with less mobility to access the Cathedral via the Treacy Hall or South Porch.
 Wherever there is a step inside the Cathedral there is a corresponding ramp.
-The route to the shop, Coffee shop and lavatories (including an accessible one) is also level.
+The route to the shop, Cathedral Kitchen and lavatories (including an accessible one) is also level.
 The Education Room in Cathedral Centre has ramped access from Westmorland Street and also an accessible toilet.

 The visually impaired : The light levels in some parts of the Cathedral can appear low, especially on dull days.
-We are currently working on improving the lighting.
+If you ask a verger they will be able to increase the light to some degree which may help.
 Visitors with impaired vision are encouraged to touch the many different shapes and surfaces around the Cathedral and precinct.
 Care is needed on the uneven floors (including some ledger stones) and steps.

 Help is available by contacting: